Parable of the Two Sons

-The Parable of the Two Sons is a parable told by Jesus in the New Testament, found in Matthew.
+The Parable of the Two Sons is a parable told by Jesus in the New Testament, found in Matthew's Gospel.
 It contrasts the tax collectors and prostitutes who accepted the message taught by John the Baptist with the ostensibly religious people who did not.

 Summary

 A man with two sons asks both of them to go work that day in his vineyard.
-One of them said he wouldn't do it at first, but then he did it anyway.
-The other one intially said that he'd do it, but then he didn't.
+The first one said he wouldn't do it at first, but then he did it anyway.
+The second son initially said that he would do it, but then he didn't.

 Narrative in Matthew's Gospel

 In the Gospel of Matthew, the parable is as follows: